joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 5. Empowering Employees: Employees should be empowered to make decisions and take actions that improve the quality of the process and the final product or service.

 To achieve the goals of Six Sigma, the methodology follows a structured approach known as DMAIC, which stands for Define, Measure, Analyze, Improve, and Control.
 This approach is used to identify, measure, and eliminate the causes of defects in a process, as well as ensure that improvements are sustained over time.

-## DMAIC methodology

-DMAIC is a problem-solving methodology used in the Six Sigma approach to continuous improvement.
-The acronym stands for Define, Measure, Analyze, Improve, and Control.
-Each step of the process is designed to achieve a higher level of quality and efficiency.

-1. Define: In this stage, the problem to be solved is clearly defined, and the goals for the project are established.
-A team is assembled to lead the effort, and a project charter is created to outline the scope of the project, objectives, timelines, and resources required.

-2. Measure: Once the problem is clearly defined, the next step is to measure the current process and gather data on the problem.
-The team determines what to measure and collects data from various sources, including process maps, customer feedback, and statistical process control charts.

-3. Analyze: In this stage, the team analyzes the data collected to identify the root cause of the problem.
-This step involves a detailed analysis of the data collected in the previous stage to determine the cause of the problem.

-4. Improve: The fourth stage of DMAIC involves using the data collected to improve the process.
-The team develops and implements a plan to address the root cause of the problem.
-This step involves brainstorming ideas for process improvement and evaluating the potential solutions to select the best option.

-5. Control: The final stage of DMAIC is to ensure that the improvements made in the previous stage are sustainable.
-This step involves developing a plan to monitor the process and measure performance to ensure that the changes made are successful.

 ## Economic moat